 We set out to simplify transactional spend and eliminate expense reports altogether.
 To us, it’s silly to allow people to spend money and then ask for approval.

 Many competitors are still aligned with this model: Spend now, ask forgiveness later.
 Unfortunately, this creates an anxiety-ridden mess for leaders and finance teams.
-Plus, it’s not ideal for employees.
+Plus, it’s not ideal for employees who may face negative consequences for decisions they were allowed to make without guidance.

 The traditional expense reporting and reimbursement process asks employees to carry company debt (without interest) and to wait weeks or months to be paid back.
 This creates a stressful culture as employees go without reimbursement and with numerous unanswered questions: How many back and forth emails can it take?
 Why was my expense report denied?
 How could I have known that was the right expense code?
 Why does Joe get a company card but I don’t?

-The solution to this friction starts by creating a process that sets employees and leaders up for success.
+The solution to this friction starts by creating a spending plan that sets employees and leaders up for success.
 Starting the conversation with enforceable, flexible budgets is key to removing so many painful barriers to spend.

 At Divvy, we believe that budgets are the perfect vehicle to set up a process of mutual understanding and intentional spending.